No Book Bans

 No Book Bans Logo

-The No Book Bans Coalition is partnering with Broadway's The Outsiders in recognition of Banned Books Week, September 22-28, to shine a light on the Books Save Lives Act.
+The No Book Bans Coalition partnered with Broadway's The Outsiders in recognition of Banned Books Week, September 22-28 2024, to shine a light on the Books Save Lives Act.

-During the week, The Outsiders will sponsor a book drive and encourage audience members to contact their Congressional representatives regarding the Books Save Lives Act, unveiled by Massachusetts Congresswoman Ayanna Pressley in 2023.
-Finally, the week will culminate in a post-performance talk back following the evening performance on Saturday, September 28, moderated by the show's Tony Award-winning director Danya Taymor, featuring Congresswoman Ayanna Pressley, Nick Higgins (Chief Librarian at Brooklyn Public Library), Dan Novack (Vice President and Associate General Counsel at Penguin Random House) and others.
+During the week, The Outsiders sponsored a book drive and encouraged audience members to contact their Congressional representatives regarding the Books Save Lives Act, unveiled by Massachusetts Congresswoman Ayanna Pressley in 2023.
+The week culminated in a post-performance talk back following the evening performance on Saturday, September 28, moderated by the show's Tony Award-winning director Danya Taymor, featuring Congresswoman Ayanna Pressley, Nick Higgins (Chief Librarian at Brooklyn Public Library), Dan Novack (Vice President and Associate General Counsel at Penguin Random House) and Youth Advisory Council members.

 Support the Book Save Lives Act